The Good Life - Off Grid Water Solutions and Water Neutrality

 The vast majority of homes in the UK are connected to a central water supply, operated by their local utility company.
-However, around 1% of the population in England and Wales use a private water supply (PWS) which would generally be a borehole; in Scotland this figure increases to 3%.
+However, around 1% of the population in England and Wales use a private water supply (PWS); in Scotland this figure increases to 3%.

 Rainwater as a Water Supply